 Such scenarios are very hard to avoid as long as you are trading in the forex market, that’s why we always emphasize trading with a stop loss to limit your losses.

-As you successfully choose to trade using trend lines, you must not forget that;
+- As you choose to trade using trendlines in forex, you must not forget that;

-- Trend lines can be used as support and resistances there for can be used to identify signals to trade.
+- Trend lines are also traded as support and resistances.
+There fore you can use trendlines to generate signals to trade.

 - To draw a trend line, you must have at least two points, on a down trend two highs must be connected by a line and up-trend two lows must be connected and at least three points to make it valid.